CloudCannon/Hugo-conf-2022/content/_index.md

         speakers:
           - speaker: e8804521-2be8-4d8b-b544-45d4ac695a0b
       - time_string:
+        type: Tech talk
+        title: Giving your content team full autonomy with a Hugo CMS
+        description: >-
+          Hand over the reins of your Hugo site to your content team with CloudCannon.
+In this talk we will learn how to build pages visually, use a custom component library, and simplify collaboration on your Hugo projects.
+        speakers:
+          - speaker: mr.large
+      - time_string:
         type: Workshop
         title: How to Achieve Perfect Google Lighthouse Scores Using Hugo
         description: >-